 But BY FAR the biggest reason I won't be recommending YTA Method is that it doesn't give you a viable way to generate an online income stream like they said it would.

-It is clearly not as advertised and you’re going to find it extremely difficult to try and make any money with this due to the already outdated methods they teach.
+It clearly does not come as advertised and you're going to find it extremely difficult to try and make any money with this due to the already outdated methods they teach.

 Ready To Earn A REAL Income Online?